firefly0314/GPPY/README.md

 If you want to run .py, please also install "Python_3.9".
 Please also go through PASH.

 First launch
-Start gopy and auto create a folder.
+Start Gopro Connect Chapter and auto create a folder.

 Connect chapters
 Copy all MP4 files from gopro's SD card to "input_mp4".